 The course curriculum includes training in voice, movement, dialect, acting, ensemble work, Stanislavski’s system and will culminate in a live performance open to family and friends of the participants.

-There are a limited number of bursaries available for this course and can be applied for once a place has been offered.
+There are a limited number of bursaries available for Junior Academy which can be applied for once a place has been offered.

 Application Requirements and Procedure click to

 - Fluency in the English language is essential.